-The 2022 EGM was held at 9th Floor, Pioneer Centre, 750 Nathan Road, Kowloon, Hong Kong on 20 July 2022.
-Major item discussed was the approval of the acquisition of the entire issued share capital of Able Elite Developments Limited from Polytec Holdings International Limited (a company which is ultimately wholly-owned by Mr Or Wai Sheun, an Executive Director and the controlling shareholder of the Company) by the Company.
+The 2024 EGM was also held at 9th Floor, Pioneer Centre, 750 Nathan Road, Kowloon, Hong Kong on 5 June 2024.
+Major item discussed was approval of the repurchase of 60% of the total issued share capital of Rideon Limited (a then wholly-owned subsidiary of the Company) by Polytec Holdings from the Group.